What you need to know about joining Eid celebrations

 The second, Eid Al Adha, occurs later in the year following the Muslim pilgrimage of Hajj, and is considered the ‘Greater Eid’ of the two.
 It lasts for four days starting on the tenth day of Dhu Al Hijjah (the 12th and final month of the lunar Islamic calendar).

-When is Eid?
+When is Eid in Dubai?

 Because Eid dates are dependent on the lunar cycles, the dates change every year in the Gregorian calendar.
-This year, Eid Al Fitr is expected to fall on 25-28 June, while Eid Al Adha will start around 1 September.

-What happens during Eid Al Fitr?
+What happens during Eid in Dubai?

 Families usually start the day with an early wake-up and morning prayers inside their home or at a nearby mosque.
 This is then followed by a lunchtime feast with friends and family to reflect on the previous month of Ramadan.
 It's also customary to exchange gifts with your loved ones and donate to the less fortunate during this time.